 - The completion of the preparations for the Phase 2b clinical trial in advanced, inoperable pancreatic cancer to be conducted in Australia; - The completion of the preparations for the clinical trials that will examine the effectiveness of the Company's pancreatic cancer treatment in ameliorating the pain and accumulation of malignant ascites fluid in the abdomen that are characteristic of pancreatic cancer.
-These clinical trials will be conducted by TD2 in the United States; - The completion of preclinical studies that involve the encapsulation of the Melligen cells using the Cell-in-a-Box[®] technology to development a treatment for insulin-dependent diabetes; - The enhancement of the Company's ability to expand into the biotechnology arena through further research and partnering agreements in cancer and diabetes; - The acquisition of contracts that generate revenue or provide research and development capital utilizing the Company's sublicensing rights; - The further development of uses of the Cell-in-a-Box[®] technology platform through contracts, licensing agreements and joint ventures with other companies; and - The completion of testing, expansion and marketing of existing and newly derived product candidates.
+These clinical trials will be conducted by TD2 in the United States; - The completion of preclinical studies that involve the encapsulation of the Melligen cells using the Cell-in-a-Box[®] technology to development a treatment for insulin-dependent diabetes; - The enhancement of the Company's ability to expand into the biotechnology arena through further research and partnering agreements in cancer and diabetes; - The acquisition of contracts that generate revenue or provide research and development capital utilizing the Company's sublicensing rights; - ^{} The further development of uses of the Cell-in-a-Box[®] technology platform through contracts, licensing agreements and joint ventures with other companies; and - The completion of testing, expansion and marketing of existing and newly derived product candidates.

-NOTE 3 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (AS RESTATED)
+NOTE 3 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-This Amendment No. 1 on Form 10-Q/A ("Amended Filing" or "Report") to the Company's Quarterly Report on Form 10-Q for the period ended July 31, 2015 should be read in conjunction with the Amended 10-K/A. Unless the context otherwise requires, references in these notes are to the unaudited condensed consolidated financial statements of the Company and its consolidated subsidiaries.
+This Quarterly Report on Form 10-Q ("Report") should be read in conjunction with the Company's Annual Report on Form 10-K for the year ended April 30, 2015.
+Unless the context otherwise requires, references in these notes are to the unaudited consolidated financial statements of the Company and its consolidated subsidiaries.